Credit units: 3

 Department: Computer Science

 Reviews and discusses recent advances and issues in Bioinformatics through paper presentation by students.
-Topics will range from computational biology to artificial life and biological computation.
-Students will be evaluated based on their presentations and participation, as well as a small project.
+Topics will range from computational biology and genomics to artificial life and biological computation.
+Students will be evaluated based on their presentations, literature reviews, and participation, as well as an optional small project.

 Prerequisite(s): Open to students in computer science, life sciences, and natural sciences, but subject to permission of the instructors.